 New people, new chances!
-So I just started a new job at a big engineering firm.
+So I started a new job at a big engineering firm.
 From day one I try to connect with everyone I meet.
 Confident that all encounters will go well.
 Hopefully, I can make a few new friends among my colleagues.
-Just like all the awesome people I befriended at my last job.
+Like all the awesome people I befriended at my last job.

 As we have lunch, slurping some cheap goulash soup, I try to go to a deeper level.
 But my newfound lunchmates were reluctant, rather discussing the weather.
 The weather?!?
 Fuck that!

 Only then I realize, I don’t know any of these people, not really, nor do they know me.

 Despite being surrounded by people, I felt lonely.

 How do you go from only knowing people to being friends?
 It’s not as easy as I thought.
 I start remembering the long arduous process of befriending my former colleagues.
 Shit that’s true, that did take a long time.
 Or any of my other friends, all gradual processes.
 Fun though!

 Colleagues are one example.
 But going from acquaintances to friends is ambiguous.
 Often we don’t know how to take superficial contact further to deep friendship.
 Especially as we get older.

 Playground socializing is so easy compared to when adulting.
 As a four-year-old, you throw sand at some kid, say sorry, share a popsicle.
 Boom, 5 minute friendship.